-Status: The enhancement area has been prepared and and more than 70,00 manrgoves have been planted.
+Status: The enhancement area has been prepared and more than 70,00 mangroves have been planted.
 The plants will "Trend Towards Success" for one year before the next phase of the Southport Turning Notch Extension can begin.

 Updated: November 10, 2015

 Status: The Port received a signed Chief of Engineers Report from the U.S. Army Corps of Engineers on June 26, 2015.
 The Chief's Report clears the way for the Port to begin the next phase of deepening and widening its channels, and allows the project to be included in federal legislation expected in 2016 that will authorize similar water and navigation-related projects.
 The report also allows Port Everglades to move forward to the Pre-Construction Engineering and Design phase.

 Slip 2 Lengthening